Troubleshooting guide

 Direct answer

-Fix the photo when the face is sharp, visible, and well lit but the crop or background needs help.
-Retake it when the face is blurred, blocked, badly shadowed, too close to the edge, or too small to frame naturally.
+Fix the photo only when the source image is sharp, front-facing, and has enough crop room.
+Retake when the face is blurred, blocked, badly shadowed, off-angle, or cropped too tightly around the head.

 Built for users who need a practical decision before paying for a final output.